Christian-Me/node-red-contrib-homie-convention/readme.md

 This node is tested with version **4.0.0** of the Homie convention but should work with version 3.0.x too.

 **BETA version!
 Please raise an issue on [github](https://github.com/Christian-Me/node-red-contrib-homie-convention/issues) if you run into any problems.
+Every support counts.**

+**For questions, ideas and feature request please use the [Node-RED forum](https://discourse.nodered.org/t/announce-node-red-contrib-homie-convention/16329)**

-Every support counts.
-Thank you in advance.**
+**Thank you in advance.**

 ## changelog